krashish8/swiftrail/README.md

  - <b>Copy</b> `my.cnf.example` as `my.cnf` and enter the `username` of the MySQL User in `<username>` and `password` in `<password>`.
  - Run `python manage.py makemigrations` for creating new migrations
  - Run `python manage.py migrate` to apply migrations.
+ - Run `python script.py` to update data in the database.
  - Start the development server using `python manage.py runserver`.

 ## Tools and Technologies